hpsg2022/hpsg2022/README.md

 ### Important dates

-- First call for papers: asap in October
+- Call for papers: asap in October
-- 2nd call for paper: February 21st
 - Deadline for submissions: March 16th
 - Notification of acceptance: May 2nd